-Project Documentation: If the proposed project has completed initial planning activities (such as project study report or equivalent, environmental impact report, or design), evidence of approval should be included with the application.
+Project Documentation: If the proposed project has completed initial planning activities (such as Project Study Report (PSR) or equivalent, Environmental Impact Report (EIR), or design), evidence of approval should be included with the application.
 Satisfactory evidence includes project approval signature page, engineer-stamped site plan, or other summary information to demonstrate completion or planning phases.
-The applicant will be asked for detailed information only if necessary to adequately evaluate the project application.
+The applicant will be asked for detailed information only if necessary, to adequately evaluate the project application.